-Newcastle University student, Rachel Storer is the winner of the inaugural Brian White Scholarship.
+Newcastle University student, Rachel Storer was the winner of the inaugural Brian White Scholarship.

-Rachel is currently in her final year of study at the University of Newcastle and part of the student news team at the university radio station.
+Rachel studied at the University of Newcastle and was part of the student news team at the university radio station.

 Students were judged across a number of areas including a general knowledge questionnaire, recording a live cross to a breaking story, writing five radio news stories and outlining how they would ensure accuracy of information if they were covering a natural disaster.

 All the radio news directors were impressed by the enthusiasm and expertise of the finalists.